 - In a large bowl, place the Weetbix, sugar, butter, dates and bicarbonate soda.
 Pour in the boiling water, stir well and let sit for 5 minutes.

 - Add in the flour and the eggs, beating well.

 - Pour into the loaf pan and bake for 40-50 minutes or until cooked through.

-If you have a fan-forced oven or a non-stick pan, you may need to adjust your oven down accordingly.
+If you have a fan-forced oven or a non-stick pan, you may need to adjust your oven down 10 degrees or so accordingly.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.